Geraldton Aboriginal Short Stay Accommodation - service provider frequently asked questions

 Geraldton based architects Eastman Poletti Sherwood Architects was appointed by Communities to design the Geraldton Short Stay.
 Following consultation with the local community and key stakeholders, the following considerations were incorporated into the building and landscaping design:

-• The design of the Geraldton Short Stay building, and the services offered by the future service provider (operator) will ensure Aboriginal people will be at the forefront of the Short Stay.
+• The design of the Geraldton Short Stay building, and the services offered by the future service provider (operator) will ensure the needs of Aboriginal people will be at the forefront of the Short Stay.

 • The design of the Geraldton Short Stay has been influenced by important heritage and cultural considerations, including songlines, sacred sites and watering holes.